ubccpsc/507/paperList.md

 * Henry Lieberman and Christopher Fry.
 1995\.
 Bridging the gulf between code and behavior in programming.
 In Proceedings of the SIGCHI conference on Human factors in computing systems (CHI '95), 480-486.
 * Bjoern Hartmann, Daniel MacDougall, Joel Brandt, Scott R. Klemmer.
 What Would Other Programmers Do?
 Suggesting Solutions to Error Messages.
 CHI: ACM Conference on Human Factors in Computing Systems, Atlanta, GA, 2010.
 * Shay Artzi, Sunghun Kim, and Michael D. Ernst.
 ReCrash: Making software failures reproducible by preserving object states.
 ECOOP 2008\. [[PDF]](http://homes.cs.washington.edu/~mernst/pubs/reproduce-failures-ecoop2008.pdf)
+* Andrew J. Ko and Brad A. Myers.
+Finding causes of program output with the Java Whyline.
+Human Factors in Computing Systems (CHI).
+2009.

 ### Testing

+* Sainyam Galhotra, Yuriy Brun, and Alexandra Meliou.
+Fairness testing: testing software for discrimination.
+ESEC/FSE.
+2017.
+* by Sina Shamshiri, René Just, José M. Rojas, Gordon Fraser, Phil McMinn, and Andrea Arcuri.
+Do Automatically Generated Unit Tests Find Real Faults?
+An Empirical Study of Effectiveness and Challenges.
+ASE.
+2015.
 * Hyunmin Seo, Caitlin Sadowski, Sebastian Elbaum, Edward Aftandilian, and Robert Bowdidge.
 Programmers' Build Errors: A Case Study (at Google).
 ICSE 2014.
 * Laura Inozemtseva and Reid Holmes.
 Coverage Is Not Strongly Correlated with Test Suite Effectiveness.
 ICSE 2014
 * Sebastian Elbaum, Gregg Rothermel, and John Penix.
 Techniques for Improving Regression Testing in Continuous Integration Development Environments.
 FSE 2014.